Lichfield: Early Modern

 The policies of Henry VIII had a dramatic effect on Lichfield.
 The Reformation brought the disappearance of pilgrim traffic following the destruction of St Chad's shrine in 1538, which was a major loss to the city's economic prosperity.
 That year too the Franciscan Friary was dissolved, the site becoming a private estate.
 Further economic decline followed the outbreak of plague in 1593, which resulted in the death of over a third of the entire population.

 Three people were burned at the stake for heresy under Mary I. The last public burning at the stake for heresy in England took place in Lichfield, when Edward Wightman from Burton upon Trent was executed by burning in the Market Place on 11 April 1612 for promoting himself as the divine Paraclete and Saviour of the world.

 In the English Civil War, Lichfield was divided.
 The cathedral authorities, supported by some of the townsfolk, were for the king, but the townsfolk generally sided with the Parliament.
 This led to the fortification of the close in 1643.
 Lichfield's position as a focus of supply routes had an important strategic significance during the war, and both forces were anxious for control of the city.
-The Parliamentary commander Lord Brooke led an assault on the fortified close, but was killed by a deflected bullet on St Chad's day in 1643, an accident welcomed as a miracle by the Royalists.
-The close subsequently yielded to the Parliamentarians, but was retaken by Prince Rupert of the Rhine in the same year; on the collapse of the Royalist cause in 1646 it again surrendered.
+The Parliamentary commander Lord Brooke led an assault on the fortified close, but was killed by a sniper's bullet on St Chad's day in 1643.The close subsequently yielded to the Parliamentarians, but was retaken by Prince Rupert of the Rhine in the same year, and the governorship granted to a local gentleman, Richard Bagot.
+On the collapse of the Royalist cause in 1646 it again surrendered.
 The cathedral suffered extensive damage from the war, including the complete destruction of the central spire.
 It was restored at the Restoration under the supervision of Bishop Hacket, and thanks in part to the generosity of King Charles II.